 Analyzing Carnival's Unusual Options Activity

-Carnival (NYSE:CCL) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $23.25 following the option alert.
+On Wednesday, shares of Carnival (NYSE:CCL) saw unusual options activity.
+After the option alert, the stock price moved down to $22.71.

 - Sentiment: BULLISH